ZupIT/beagle-docs/content/en/android/installing-beagle.md

 **Step 1: Configure the dependencies**

-You have to adjust your repository's dependencies to receive Beagle.
+You must add `mavenCentral()` in the *allprojects repository's dependencies* to set the resource for Beagle.
 To do so, use the following configuration to **download Beagle's library.**

 ```kotlin
 allprojects {